Japan court denies extended detention of Nissan's Ghosn | New Country 923

 The denial is extremely rare in a country where requests from investigative authorities for extended detention are almost automatically approved.
 If a bail request by his lawyer is accepted by the court, Ghosn may be released as early as Thursday.

-Prosecutors are expected to appeal the bail request and could take further legal steps to allow them to investigate Ghosn and co-accused Greg Kelly longer.
+Prosecutors are expected to appeal the court decision and could take further legal steps to allow them to investigate Ghosn and co-accused Greg Kelly longer.

 Ghosn was arrested Nov.
 19, along with Kelly, another executive, over allegations that they underreported Ghosn’s pay by about 5 billion yen ($44 million) in 2011-2015.
-Both have since been charged.
+Both have since been charged with violation of Financial Instruments and Exchange Act for the five-year period.

-Tokyo prosecutors last week added a second allegation that they also underreported another 4 billion yen ($36 billion) in Ghosn’s pay for 2016-2018, for which their first 10-day detention was to expire later Thursday.
+Tokyo prosecutors last week added a second allegation that the two also underreported another 4 billion yen ($36 million) in Ghosn’s pay for 2016-2018, for which their first 10-day detention was to expire later Thursday.
+Prosecutors allege Ghosn’s pay was underreported by nearly 10 billion yen ($80 million).

+The maximum penalty for violating the financial law is up to 10 years in prison, a 10 million yen ($89,000) fine, or both.
+The conviction rate in Japan is more than 99 percent.

-The arrest of an industry icon has triggered international attention and criticism over his nearly a monthlong custody at Tokyo Detention House.
+The arrest of an industry icon has triggered international attention and criticism over his nearly monthlong custody at Tokyo Detention House.
+Prosecutors faced criticism for separating the same allegation into two periods as a tactic to keep Ghosn and Kelly in detention.

+Prosecutors say Ghosn and Kelly are flight risks.
+No trial date has been set.

 The scandal also raised concerns over the Japanese automaker and the future of its alliance with Renault SA of France.

-Note: This story has been corrected to say the amount of underreported pay in last three years amounted to $36 million, not $36 billion.